-To Light
+To Light the grill

-- · Open the grill door. - Push in the control knob and turn to the highest setting. - Press the electronic igniter on the oven facia to light the grill burner.
+- Open the grill door, the door must be left 'open' when the grill is in use. - Push in the control knob and turn to the highest setting. - Press the electronic igniter on the oven facia to light the grill burner after the burner is lit continue to press the knob for approximately 10-15 seconds.
 If the burner has not lit within 15 seconds the control knob should be released and the burner left for at least 1 minute before a further attempt to light the burner is made.